kd8bny/maintenanceMan/README.md

 # maintenanceMan
-- Android application designed for simple traking of vehicle maintenance
+- Android application designed for simple tracking of vehicle maintenance
 - After a year of developing I have decided to open source this project hoping to generate greater development

 ## Application makes use of